Daoist (Taoist) Charms

 The inscription at the top of the charm reads han shan bi you (寒山庇佑)

-"Hanshan protect" or "Hanshan bless".
+which means "Hanshan protect" or "Hanshan bless".

 The four character inscription surrounding the square hole is qu xie fu zheng (驱邪辅正)